 A Bornean orangutan has been filmed doing a bit of jungle DIY with a serrated saw.

-For a long time, scientists have reported instances of primates using primitive tools, but the footage that premiered on the new BBC 1 series A Spy in the Wild last night is a step beyond.
+For a long time, scientists have reported instances of primates using primitive tools, but the footage that premiered on the new BBC 1 series A Spy in the Wild last night was a step beyond.

 In the video, we see an orangutan not just trying out the tool but using it with real skill.
 As she saws, we can see her gripping the branch with her feet and she even stops to blow the sawdust away and inspect her work.